pbarnette16/whatsapp-pdf-bot/README.md

 - **PDF Parsing**: Extracts event details, including class names, descriptions, and dates.
 - **Google Calendar Sync**: Adds events with reminders and metadata.
 - **Error Handling**: Logs errors and handles unsupported message types gracefully.
+- **AI parsing**: Extraction of event details from a pdf

 ## Future Enhancements
 - Add support for additional message types.
 - Implement analytics for processed messages and calendar events.
 - Enhance PDF parsing with AI-based extraction for complex documents.
+- Able to talk to the bot to retrieve details from the calendar.